NAME

 [namespace ]name[,name][,name][,name]

-in schemas without a target namespace, the namespace
+global types and elements defined in schemas without a target

 name components can be present, separated